 - Decreased blood flow.
-Beyond the site of the tumor, causing a cold hand or foot with weak or absent pulses.
+Beyond the tumor site, causing a cold hand or foot with weak or absent pulses.

 What are the different types of bone cancer?

 There are several different types of bone cancer, and they are often treated differently.
-Knowing the exact type of bone cancer is essential to develop an optimal treatment plan.
+Knowing the exact type of bone cancer is essential to developing an optimal treatment plan.

 Some of the most common types of bone cancer are the following:

-Cancer tissue in osteosarcoma in young people tends to develop at the ends of long bones in areas of active bone growth, often around the knee, either at the end of the thigh bone (femur) or the tibia near the knee. knee.
+Cancer tissue in osteosarcoma young people tends to develop at the ends of long bones in areas of active bone growth, often around the knee, either at the end of the thigh bone (femur) or the tibia near the knee.
+Knee.

-The next most common location for bone cancer is in the arm bone (humerus).
-However, it is possible that an osteosarcoma develops in any bone.
-Depending on the appearance of the tumor cells under the microscope, there are also several different subtypes of osteosarcoma.
+The most common location for bone cancer is in the arm bone (humerus).
+However, osteosarcoma may develop in any bone.
+Depending on the appearance of the tumor cells under the microscope, there are several different subtypes of osteosarcoma.

 Chondrosarcoma is the second most common bone cancer.
 It arises from the cartilage cells that are attached to the covering bone.
-It is more common in people over 40 years of age, and less than 5% of these cancers occur in people under 20 years of age.
+It is more common in people over 40 years of age, and less than 5% of these cancers occur in people under 20.